 DAY 8, Thursday - Travel to Anchorage, Alaska Wildlife Conservation Center Depart Homer for Anchorage.
 En route, visit the Alaska Wildlife Conservation Center surrounded by mountains and hanging glaciers, the perfect place to learn about Alaskan wildlife.
 View a variety of Alaska's wildlife in this natural park setting and see the injured animals that are cared for by the Center.
 Continue to Anchorage.
 This evening, enjoy a Farewell Dinner on your final night in Alaska with your Tour Manager and fellow travelers Overnight: Anchorage Meals: Breakfast, Dinner

-DAY 9, Friday - Return Home Depart Anchorage to return home
+DAY 9, Friday - Return Home Transfer independently to the airport for your departure flight

 National Parks route and program may vary according to weather conditions, seasonal changes, safety issues and wildlife migration patterns.

 Virgin Vacations itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation nor an endorsement of any specific service provider and the decision to participate in any such activities should be made independently.